VU-IVM/gtsm3-era5-nrt/README.md

 To be able to run the Python script you need to install conda and create an virtual environment using the environment.yml file (`conda env create --file environment.yml`).
 This installs the required packages, such as xarray, netCDF4, cartopy, etc.

-## Non-automated data sources
+## Data sources

-There are some data sources for which retrieval is not automated yet.
+We make use of various data sources.
+Whereas most of them are open and retrieval is automated and part of the scripts, there are some data sources for which retrieval is not automated yet.
 This because there are not available in open repositories or have been produced specifically for this project.
+These sources are desribed below.

 ### Download delft3dfm container
 Download a delft3dfm container from `p:\d-hydro\delft3dfm_containers` to the `fm_container` folder in `path_dict.py`